.

 Skip to content

 September is usually the wettest month of the year in Phuket.
-You can expect more rainy days in September than sunny ones, but you still can expect a mix of sun and rain.
-If you dream of blue skies over a quiet blue sea and have the choice of your travel dates, September may not be the best month to visit Phuket.
-As always, Phuket Weather is unpredictable each year!
+You can expect more rainy days than sunny ones, but you will still get a mix of sun and rain.
+If you dream of blue skies over a calm blue sea and have flexibility with your travel dates, September may not be the best month to visit.
+As always, Phuket weather is unpredictable each year!

-There are still some bright sides if you have no choice: the roads are not hectic, all the attractions are open, and the tours and excursions operate normally.
-Except for the Similan Islands, all the islands around are open, including Phi Phi Island.
-Everything is cheaper, bargaining is easy, and you can get a better room in any hotel at better prices.
-Please bookmark this page we created to keep you busy when it rains: Fun Things to Do in Phuket When it Rains.
+There are still some bright sides if you have no choice: the roads are not hectic, all the attractions are open, and tours and excursions operate normally.
+Except for the Similan Islands (closed until mid-October), all the islands are accessible, including Phi Phi Island.
+Everything is cheaper, bargaining is easy, and you can get a better room in any hotel at lower prices.
+Bookmark my page on fun things to do in Phuket when it rains.

 Phuket Averages in September